pointbazaar/espl1000/README.md

 Dragon will be developed and tested against a variety of programming tasks.
 It is intended to be used for (but not limited to)
 - writing a library in SmallDragon and transpiling it to multiple Programming Language Ecosystems (NodeJS/npm, Python/PIP, Java/Maven-Central)
+- You are in the situation that your code has to run in some Language Ecosystem where you don't like the Language.
+Then you can use SmallDragon and just transpile to that language.
+And don't actually have to learn it.

 ## Contributions